akamai/cli-diagnostics/README.md

 **Command**: `content-problem URL [--client-location LOCATION] [--edge-server-ip EDGE_SERVER_IP] [--request-header REQUEST_HEADER...] [--ip-version IP_VERSION] [--run-from-site-shield-map]`, where:

-- `URL` is the fully qualified URL you want to run the Connectivity problems scenario for.
+- `URL` is the fully qualified URL you want to run the Content problems scenario for.
 - `LOCATION` is a unique identifier for an edge server location closest to your users.
 To get this value, run the [List edge server locations](#list-edge-server-locations) operation first.
 This flag is optional.
 - `EDGE_SERVER_IP` is the IP address of the edge server you want to serve traffic from.
 You can use the edge server IP address value from the `answerSection` array in the [Get domain details with dig](#get-domain-details-with-dig) operation response.
 - `REQUEST_HEADER` is a customized header for the `curl` request in the format `"header: value"`.
 The `--request-header` flag accepts multiple values.
 - the `--ip_version` flag specifies the IP version for the problem scenario to use, either `IPV4` or `IPV6`.
 By default it's set to `IPv4`.